Bottom Dollar Food

-Bottom Dollar Food was an American soft-discount grocery chain.
+Bottom Dollar Food is a defunct American soft-discount grocery chain.
 It was a subsidiary of Delhaize America, the U.S. division of international food retailer Delhaize Group.
 Its headquarters was in Salisbury, North Carolina.

 Bottom Dollar Food sold an assortment of both private brands and national brands at low prices.
 To curtail costs, the grocer offered customers the option to buy bags to sack their groceries, and also used alternative display and stocking techniques, such as cut cases on shelves.